History of Avignon: From the beginning of the 20th century to today

 The newly elected President of the Republic at the beginning of the year 1913, Raymond Poincaré, visited Provence in mid-October.
 He wrote in his book In the Service of France: Europe under arms: 1913, a description of his successive visits.
 The primary purpose of the visit was to verify in situ the state of mind of the Félibrige in the likely event of a conflict with Germany.
 He met, at Maillane and at Sérignan-du-Comtat, the two most illustrious people Frédéric Mistral and Jean-Henri Fabre.
-Between these two appointments he paused at Avignon where he was received triumphantly at the Town Hall.
-Already the reception he had received at the Mas du Juge from the poet and the communal meal they had taken in the presidential train at Graveson had reassured him of the patriotism of Provence.
+Between these two appointments he paused at Avignon where he was received triumphantly at the Hôtel de Ville.

+Already the reception Poincaré had received at the Mas du Juge from the poet and the communal meal they had taken in the presidential train at Graveson had reassured him of the patriotism of Provence.
 It was, therefore in these terms that he spoke on the Nobel Prize in Literature:

 "Dear and illustrious master, you who have pointed out imperishable monuments in honour of French land; you who have raised the prestige of a language and a literature that has a place in our national history to be proud of; you who, in glorifying Provence, have braided a crown of olive green; to you, august master, I bring the testimony of the recognition of the Republic and the great motherland".

 The 20th century saw significant development of urbanization, mainly outside the city walls, and several major projects have emerged.
 Between 1920 and 1975 the population has almost doubled despite the cession of Le Pontet in 1925 and the Second World War.

-On the transport side 1937 saw the creation of the Avignon - Caumont Airport which became an airport in the early 1980s and became prominent with the opening of international routes, a new control tower, extension of the runway, etc.
+On the transport side 1937 saw the creation of the Avignon - Caumont Airport which became an international airport in the early 1980s with the opening of international routes, a new control tower, extension of the runway, etc.

 In September 1947 the first edition of the future Avignon Festival was held.